luizaandradeti/azure-aks-kubernetes-java-redis/README.md

         + [Create a service Redis into Azure](#create-a-redis-azure-)
         + [Connect Redis Azure For Redis with Java](#connect-azure-cache-for-redis-with-java-setup-the-test-in-main-class-)
     * [Docker build](#docker-build)

+>[!NOTE]

+> The context of these personal studies is strictly technical.
+There is no interest whatsoever in addressing political and religious issues.

+> Please do not use any terms out of context.

 ## Tech Stack